hoodiehq-archive/documentation/camp/techdocs/index.md

 # Hoodie API Guide

-The Hoodie Guide is a special version of the API documentation for beginners, intermediates and advanced programmers who want to have a nicely documented API with additional information and code examples.
+The Hoodie Guide is a special version of the API documentation for beginners, intermediates, and advanced programmers who want to have a nicely documented API with additional information and code examples.
 For now, it covers the core client API.

 ## 1. The Hoodie Client API